Common gynecologic surgeries where laparoscopy is used are:

 A surgeon can use several lap-assisted techniques to remove endometrial tissue found growing outside the uterus, including cutting and removing the tissue or destroying it with a laser or electrocautery equipment.

-Surgery for a pregnancy that is in the fallopian tube (an ectopic pregnancy) can be done laparoscopically, but you physician will decide the best approach to take.
+Surgery for a pregnancy that is in the fallopian tube (an ectopic pregnancy) can be done laparoscopically, but the urgency of the situation normally means the doctor decides the best approach to take.

 Fibroidectomy or myomectomy